-This is a truly masterful film, as The Walk makes us feels as though we are following Petite’s every step along the wire, thousands of feet above the ground.
-The film provides a very immersive experience, and I can only imagine how much better it would have been if I had watched this film at the cinema.
+This is a masterful film.
+The Walk makes us feels as though we are following Petite’s every step along the wire, thousands of feet above the ground.
+The film provides a very immersive experience, and I can only imagine how much better it would have been if I had watched it at the cinema.
 Despite no actual footage of the real-life Phillipe Petit in action, Gordon-Levitt does a marvellous job of bringing the man to life on-screen.

 With the help of his girlfriend, Annie (Charlotte Le Bon) and his fellow accomplices, he spends months planning and preparing, performing his act at various locations.
 Most of the film is a long build-up to the moment he steps out on the wire between the Twin Towers.
 We know where the film is going and what the end-game is, and with all the anticipation, I really hoped Petit’s expedition did not disappoint and was worth the wait.

 Witnessing his walk across a wire thousands of feet above the ground is the lure of the film and the main reason anyone would watch it.
 Thankfully, when Petite steps out onto “the void”, it is glorious to watch.
-We are completely aligned with him as he enters a breath-taking and highly dangerous mission, where death is literally centimetres away.
+We are completely aligned with him as he enters a breath-taking and perilous mission, where death is only centimetres away.

 I don’t want to get all technical, but the cinematography in this film is sublime.
 Also, the interesting thing about The Walk, is that it’s not the threat of death that keeps you watching, because we know the real-life Philippe Petit has lived to tell the tale.
 It’s more about the experience of watching a unique form of art.
 Although the final sequence is nail-biting, it is somewhat relaxing at the same time.
 I can’t quite describe the feeling, so I guess you will just have to watch and find out for yourself.